 Microgreens questions answered:

-I’d be interested in hearing success stories/tips from folks who live up north and have limited sun in the winter.
+Can I grow microgreens off-grid in the far North?
 Chris from Joybilee Farms is a friend of mine who lives way up north in Canada.
 She has some great tips on growing micro-greens in the winter even if you’re off-grid.

 Why are my microgreen seeds rotting?!
 The soil should be damp but not super wet – about the dampness of a well wrung sponge should do nicely.
 Also, check your water’s ph and acidify it if necessary using the instructions above.